lwa19/Paper_ReScience2020/response.md

   It would have been helpful to create folders such as "code", "data" and "output" to distinguish the inputs from the outputs.

++ When you said, "Here is the reconstruction of Table 3", what you really meant, we believe, is Supplement Table 6," which is the same as Table 3, but with the longer list of genes.
+There were a couple spots where the explanations weren't very clear, at least without having gone through the remainder of the analysis; please see [the comments included in the R Markdown][reproduction-copy].

 Please assign most of the credit for this review to Leah Wang (@lwa19).
 She worked through Karl’s [report][reproduction], reproduced his results and provided most of the feedback on the code.

 [article]: https://kbroman.org/Paper_ReScience2020/article/article.pdf
 [repo]: https://github.com/kbroman/Paper_ReScience2020